 Using find-dev.sh

-In the example below, the first command did not find the CP2102 because it was not connected.
-After plugging in, it prints the device path.
+In the example below, the first command did not find the usb-serial because it was not connected or was switched off.
+If you try again after reconnecting, find-dev should print the device path.
+Note that your device path may be different than the one shown below.

 $ find-dev.sh